patoalejor/jekyll-now/about.md

 ---
 ### Bio

-I am from Ecuador.
-I have a Electronics B.S. and currently studing in [KHU](http://bioimage.khu.ac.kr/new/) a PhD in Biomedical Engineering.
-Working in the lab of Professor [Tae-Seong Kim](http://web.khu.ac.kr/~tskim/) using deep learning techniques.
+Born in Ecuador and living in Korea.
+I am studing in [KHU](http://bioimage.khu.ac.kr/new/), my research interest are deep learning for shape reconstruction and reinforcement learning for robotics hand.
+I train hapkido and judo.
+I enjoy try new food.

 ---
 ### Publications